learn-co-curriculum/phase-1-stitching-together-the-three-pillars/README.md

 ![working example of favoriting a post][three-pillars-example-working]

 Go ahead and open up `index.html` in your browser.
-To do this, make sure you're in the directory where this README lives in your terminal.
+To do this, first go to your terminal and make sure you're in the directory where this README lives.
 If you're on a Mac, run `open index.html` and if you're using Windows, run `explorer.exe index.html`.
 If that doesn't work, you can open the file directly from Chrome.
 Choose `Open file...` from the `File` menu, navigate to the directory where this README is located, and open the file.

-Your experience will look something like this:
+If you try clicking one of the "Like" buttons on the page, your experience will look something like this:

 ![non-working example of favoriting a post][three-pillars-example-not-working]